FT-Autonomous/F1Tenth-RL/README.md

 You can do some initial training of an agent using the ```simple-example.py``` script; the first half trains an agent (poorly) and the second half runs the trained agent on the F1Tenth environment and renders it for you to see!

 Have a look at this file and change the training steps, models, and policies to try and improve the car's performance around the track.
 You can change the reward function by looking at the ```step(self, action)``` function in ```wrappers.py```

+# Acknowledgements
+Thanks to [Eoin Gogarty](https://github.com/avantgarda) as the lead developer of the F1Tenth Gym training and evaluation framework, and [Charlie Maguire](https://github.com/maguic11) and [Manus McAuliffe](https://github.com/mmcaulif) for contributing ideas and parts towards development.